 Understanding Texas Wills

 It is a common assumption that a Last Will and Testament will comprehensively provide for the passing of your entire estate upon your death.
 While a will is an essential element of your estate plan, it is important to remember that not all property you own will pass to the persons you choose by means of a will.
 Only “probate assets” are distributed through a will (or through the Texas intestacy laws if you die without a will); “non-probate assets” are left to your beneficiaries entirely independently from your will, instead passing via contract.

 Probate assets generally consist of titled property (e.g., real estate, mineral rights and vehicles), personal property (e.g., clothes, jewelry, heirlooms, memorabilia, collections and other household items) and stocks or other financial holdings for which no payable-on-death designations have been made.
 Thus, if your entire estate consists of home and its contents, a car and a non-POD bank account, a will should wholly provide for the distribution of your property, as these are all “probate assets.”
 Frequently, however, a person’s estate will also include assets like a financial account with right of survivorship, a retirement account or life insurance.
 Therefore, it is most likely that an estate will comprise of a mixture of both probate and non-probate property.
-For this reason, it is very important to discuss the difference between probate and non-probate property with a trusted estate planning attorney to coordinate the passage of your entire estate.
+For this reason, it is very important to discuss the difference between probate and non-probate property with a trusted will attorney to coordinate the passage of your entire estate.

 A Last Will and Testament is an important legal document that should be drafted with both careful precision and thorough consideration.
 This document will allow your loved ones to carry out your final wishes, financial goals and family legacy.